core-wg/oscore/draft-ietf-core-object-security.md

 * The header parameters of the COSE object are the Context Identifier (Cid) and the Sequence Number (Seq) (also part of the Transaction Identifier (Tid)) if the message is a request, and Seq only if the message is a response (see {{sec-obj-cose}}).

-  * The size of Cid depends on the number of simultaneous clients, as discussed in {{sec-context-est-section}}
+  * The size of Cid is recommended to be 64 bits, but may be shorter, as discussed in {{cid-est}}

   * The size of Seq is variable, and increases with the number of messages exchanged.